JoshOrndorff/recipes/text/3-entrees/fees.md

 multiplied by a constant coefficient to determine the fee to charge.
 This is demonstrated in the `weight-fee-runtime` with the `LinearWeightToFee` struct.

-We declare the struct with a associated type `C` which will provide the coefficient.
+We declare the struct with an associated type `C`, which will provide the coefficient.

 ```rust, ignore
 pub struct LinearWeightToFee<C>(sp_std::marker::PhantomData<C>);